krabhi977/html5-games-workshop/README.md

 ## Development

-If you want to tinker around or have your own version…
+If you want to tinker around or have your own version.

 This project uses [Metalsmith](http://www.metalsmith.io/) to generate a static website out of Markdown files (among others).